 Being told you need a sinus lift before getting tooth implants may seem daunting, but there is no need to worry.
-It’s a relatively common surgical procedure that can make it possible for you to have implants even after suffering bone loss.
+It's a relatively common surgical procedure that can make it possible for you to restore your smile with implants even after suffering bone loss.

-Here you can read all about what sinus surgery involves, what it costs in the UK and the US, and what to expect afterwards.
-Don’t miss our tips for reducing the cost of the procedure – it’s possible to save hundreds if you know how!
+Here you can read all about what sinus surgery involves, what it costs in the UK, and what to expect afterwards.
+Don't miss our tips for reducing the cost of the procedure – it's possible to save hundreds if you know how!

 Table of contents